Information for the Nebraska OverDrive Libraries Group

 number of holds on a title divided by the number of copies owned) from 8 to

-so that there is at least one copy of the title for every six holds on it.
+6; in December 2013 the group voted to lower the hold ratio to 5.
+This means that whenever possible we will buy additional copies of titles so that there is at least one copy of the title for every five holds on it.

 Top